-The first wave of AI markets has settled.
-Four years after GPT-3 made scaling laws impossible to ignore, investor and entrepreneur Elad Gil, early backer of Harvey, Perplexity, and Character.AI, argues that likely winners have emerged across several categories.
-Foundation model leaders are now Anthropic, Google, Meta, Microsoft, Mistral, OpenAI, and X.AI, with three or four of those capturing most benchmarks, most developer adoption, and most spend.
-LLM revenue has gone from zero to billions in roughly three years.
-Cloud AI spend at the major providers has hit several billion dollars per quarter.
+Four years after GPT-3 made the trajectory obvious, the first wave of AI markets has set.
+Elad Gil, an early backer of Harvey, Perplexity, and Character.AI, argues that likely winners have now emerged across several categories.
+In LLMs, the core players are Anthropic, Google, Meta, Microsoft, Mistral, OpenAI, and X.AI.
+Three or four of those dominate benchmarks, enterprise adoption, and industry spend.
+Revenue for leading foundation model companies has gone from zero to multiple billions in roughly three years.
+Cloud AI spend has hit several billion dollars per quarter at major providers.

 [READ ORIGINAL →]